Avicenne-ctrl/thesis-explorer-api/README.md

 ### 3. Modify the ./scripts/config.ini
 The application uses a config.ini file to manage file paths and other essential parameters.
 - Please provide in the file your personal Mistral API key if you want to use the LLM analysis functionality, by default it's None : `API_KEY = your_api_key`
-- You need to addapt the google driver in the folder ./GOOGLE_DRIVER, if you have a MacOs, Windows...
-By default : `DRIVER_PATH_GOOGLE = ./GOOGLE_DRIVER/chromedriver-mac-arm64/chromedriver`
+- No need to adapt ChromeDriver for selenium, use of `chromedriver_autoinstaller`
 - You can also change the mistral model if you want, by default : `MISTRAL_MODEL = mistral-large-latest`
 - same for the embedder, by default : `MODEL_EMBEDDING = all-MiniLM-L6-v2`
 - If you want more result you can modify the number after 'nb=', by default 'nb=100': `PATH_THESES_TAIL = &page=1&nb=10&tri=pertinence&domaine=theses`